Poems in Periodicals

 Shall all that forwards perfect human life be started,

-Tried, taught, advanced, visible exhibited,
+Tried, taught, advanced, visibly exhibited,

 Here shall you trace in flowing operation,